How to Make 4-20 mA Current Loop Measurements

 Okay, this can get confusing for first-time 4-20 mA current loop users.

 Yes, it is possible to both power the sensor and measure the current it draws over the same two wires.
 In the 2-wire examples shown here, only two wires connect the sensor to its power supply, and the sensor draws current from it in direct proportion to the mechanical property that it measures.
-As current changes, the voltage developed across resistor “R” will change, thus providing a signal that’s suitable to connect to a measuring instrument like a data logger or data acquisition system.
+As current changes, the voltage developed across resistor “R” will change, thus providing a signal that’s suitable to connect to a measuring instrument like a data logger or data acquisition antabuse system.

 In most situations, care should be taken to place the resistor in the low-side of the loop as shown here, as opposed to the high-side.
 Doing so will allow non-isolated instruments to make the measurement.
 In the next section, I’ll deal with a high-side shunt placement and discuss these cautions in more detail.